 '''

-: calculationType

 % atomType

-Co Ti O
+Co Ti 0

 % EndAtomType

 % numSpecies

 16 16 64

 % EndNumSpecies

 '''

-to specify USPEX to evaluate the $Co{16}Ti{16}O{64}$ system.
-To reduce calculation time of EX13, you can reduce populationSize and numGenerations, for example:
+which specifies that we deal with the $Co{16}Ti{16}O{64}$ system.
+To reduce computing time of EX13, you can reduce populationSize and numGenerations, for example:

-5 : populationSize : numGenerations
+5 : populationSize 5 : numGenerations

-However, with such a small populationSize and numGenerations, you cannot expect USPEX to find the structure with the lowest order.
+However, with such a small populationSize and numGenerations, you cannot expect optimal results.
 Since you do not need to use any external code, you can simply set